Fast segmentation of watermarked texts from large language models through an epidemic change-point framework: Watermark segmentation: epidemic change-point perspective

 Before we introduce our novel perspective in the context of locating watermarked segments, it is instrumental to establish a consistent framework of watermarking in LLM-generated texts.
-Let $\mathcal{W}$ denotes the dictionary, enumerated as $1,2, \ldots, |\mathcal{W}|$.
-Given a text input in a tokenized form $\omega_1\ldots \omega_{t-1}$, a watermarked LLM generates the next token $\omega_t$ in an autoregressive manner as $\omega_t = S(P_t, \zeta_t)$, where $P_t=(P_{t,w})_{w=1}^{|\mathcal{W}|}$ is the next token probability (NTP) distribution at step $t$; $S$ is a deterministic decoder function, and $\zeta_t$ is the pseudo-random variable at $t$.
-We grant Assumption \ref{ass:ind-of-pseudo} for the $\zeta_t$'s. \begin{assumption} For any text $\omega_{1:n}$, there exists corresponding pseudo-random variables $\zeta_{1:n}$ available to the verifier, such that if the token $\omega_t$ at step $t$ is un-watermarked, then $\omega_t$ and $\zeta_t$ are independent conditional on $\omega_{1:(t-1)}$. \end{assumption} It may seem that this assumption invalidates human edits after LLM generates a text.
-However, in Appendix \S\ref{se:mixed-source}, we discuss how Assumption \ref{ass:ind-of-pseudo} applies even to the mixed-source texts.
+Let $\mathcal{W}$ denote the dictionary, enumerated as $1,2, \ldots, |\mathcal{W}|$.
+Given a text input in a tokenized form $\omega_1\ldots \omega_{t-1}$, a watermarked LLM generates the next token $\omega_t$ in an autoregressive manner as $\omega_t = S(\IP_t, \zeta_t)$, where $\IP_t=(P_{t,w})_{w=1}^{|\mathcal{W}|}$ is the next token probability (NTP) distribution at step $t$; $S$ is a deterministic decoder function, and $\zeta_t$ is the pseudo-random variable at $t$.
+We grant Assumption \ref{ass:ind-of-pseudo} for the $\zeta_t$'s. \begin{assumption} For any text $\omega_{1:n}$, there exists corresponding \upd{i.i.d.} pseudo-random variables $\zeta_{1:n}$ available to the verifier, such that if the token $\omega_t$ at step $t$ is unwatermarked, then $\omega_t$ and $\zeta_t$ are independent conditional on $\omega_{1:(t-1)}$. \end{assumption} It may seem that this assumption invalidates human edits after the LLM generates a text.
+However, in Appendix \S\ref{se:mixed-source}, we discuss how Assumption \ref{ass:ind-of-pseudo} applies to the mixed-source texts allowing for human edits. \enlargethispage{2\baselineskip}